 Net worth: $30 million

 His Majesty King Harald V of Norway has held the throne since Jan.
 17, 1991, and is one of the most powerful world leaders.
 The king of Norway married Queen Sonja in September 1968, and they reside in Oslo at the Royal Palace.
 The couple has two children and five grandchildren.
+He is worth $30 million, according to Celebrity Net Worth.

 Queen Margrethe II